Task lifecycle managementEdit on GitHub

-- Initialized: Emitted when the task is initialized inside a project for the first time.
+- Initialized: Emitted when a task is initialized inside a project for the first time.
 This is the right event to create a task-specific configuration and initialize the tool.

-- Updated: Emitted when the SDK was updated and the task version has changed, so the task can update configurations and tools it needs to run.
+- Updated: Emitted when the SDK was updated and a task version has changed, so the task can update configurations and tools it needs to run.

-- Removed: Emitted after the task was removed from the SDK.
+- Removed: Emitted after a task was removed from the SDK.
 You can use this event to perform cleanups of the task, like removing configuration files.